kg-construct/rml-io-registry/xpath/section/reference-formulation.md

 An <a data-cite="RML-Core#dfn-expression">expression</a> is evaluated against a <a data-cite="RML-Core#dfn-logical-iteration">logical iteration</a> which is a [=XML value=].
 The result of evaluating the <a data-cite="RML-Core#dfn-expression">expression</a> is a [=nodelist=], which MUST be transformed to a list of [=XML values=] that forms the <a data-cite="RML-Core#dfn-expression-evaluation-result">expression evaluation result</a>.
 The order of the [=nodelist=] MUST be preserved in the <a data-cite="RML-Core#dfn-expression-evaluation-result">expression evaluation result</a>.

+### Handling absence of values in JSON data

+The result of evaluating an <a data-cite="RML-Core#dfn-expression">expression</a> with a non-existent XPath in the input XML data is a NULL value.